sagecodes/intro-to-sql/README.md

 Having multiple tables storing data can seem complicated at first, why not have everything in one giant table?

-Each table can have relationships with eachother, instead of repeating the same product how ever many times someone buys it, we can instead reference back to that product in a seperate table.
+Each table can have relationships with each other, instead of repeating the same product how ever many times someone buys it, we can instead reference back to that product in a separate table.

 Again, don't worry if this is a bit confusing!
-It will make more sence as we go!
+It will make more sense as we go!

 The same database can be used in different ways across applications at the same time.